 - 1. Go to Kea on cloudsmith.io and choose Kea version and enter repository. - 2.
 Use Set Me Up and follow instructions to add repository on your system. - 3.
 Update system repositories.
 For example:

 '''

 $ apt-get update

 '''

-4. Kea is splitted into various packages check entire list on cloudsmith.io or in the system.
+4. Kea is split into various packages.
+You may check the entire list on cloudsmith.io or using apt/yum/dnf.
 For example:

 '''

 $ apt-cache search isc-kea

 '''

 5. Install specified packages: